isoaxe/jammming/README.md

 ### `npm serve`

-Builds the app via `npm run build` and then opens a Firebase hosting instance via `firebase emulators:start`.
+Builds the app via `npm run build` and then opens a Firebase hosting instance via `firebase emulators:start` making it available on port `5000`.
 This is similar to `npm start`, except for a production build rather than development.
 Unlike the `start` command, any changes made after running `serve` will not be incorporated.
 The emulator will have to be terminated and restarted to see changes.
 Used to test that everything is working as expected prior to deployment.

 ![Jammming Screenshot](./Jammming%20Screenshot.png?raw=true)